Frequently Asked Questions

 HOW IS MY CHILD'S LEARNING PROGRESS TRACKED AND/OR ASSESSED?

 Rock Tree Sky does not test our learners with quizzes, homework, exams, or essays.
 We find these modes of assessment limiting and unfit for measuring and understanding depths of all that is being learned at Rock Tree Sky.

-The practical method that we use for documenting observations of growth and learning at Rock Tree Sky is via individual Google Documents for each learner.
+One practical method that we will use at times for documenting observations and learning at Rock Tree Sky is via individual Google Documents for each learner.
 These Google Docs are accessible for each mentor and each learner as well as his/her/their parents/guardians are also provided access and encouraged to contribute notes to these virtual journals.

-The intention is to use this platform as an ongoing journal or virtual time-capsule that may be a space to record notes and save photos regarding the learning that the children engage in, the projects they create, and any significant growth that we as mentors and caregivers notice.
+The intention is to create an ongoing journal or virtual time-capsule that may be a space to record notes and save photos regarding the learning they are engaged in, the projects they create, and any significant growth that we together notice.

 WHAT OPPORTUNITIES ARE THERE FOR COMMUNITY BONDING AMONGST PARENTS AND FAMILIES?

 Rock Tree Sky does not take lightly the value of community.
 Therefore, we offer a myriad of community bonding activities throughout the year that support family connection.
 We offer events on a monthly basis including (but not limited to) parent discussion groups, potlucks, campouts, parent maker night, family work parties, and bi-annual learner expositions.